motherinc/catalogue/README.md

 - Table view to give a holistic view of any given collection
 - Options to filter, sort, select, and populate data when viewing a collection
-- Leverages mongoose schemas, validation, hooks, middleware when adding and updating documents
+- Leverages mongoose schemas, validation, hooks, middleware when adding, updating and removing documents
 - Ability to follow references to other documents
 - Easy to setup